Victory-Hugo/S1-seqmagick-v2/docs/index.rst

 Acknowledgements
 ================

-seqmagick is written and maintained by the `Matsen Group`_ at the Fred Hutchinson Cancer Research Center.
+seqmagick2 is written and maintained by the `Matsen Group`_ at the Fred Hutchinson Cancer Research Center.